-Originally a college basketball player from a small Connecticut city on the edge of NYC, I'm now a clinical psychologist, teacher, activist and consultant living in Louisville Kentucky.
-In my graduate training, I studied mindfulness meditation, compassion, and behavioral techniques for healing racial trauma (and other forms of generational harm).
+Originally a college basketball player from a small Connecticut city on the edge of NYC, I specialize in mindfulness meditation, compassion, and behavioral techniques for healing racial trauma (and other forms of generational harm).

-I was formally trained in cognitive behavioral mental health interventions by the University of Louisville.
+I was formally trained in mindfulness and cognitive behavioral psychotherapy at the University of Louisville.
 From there, I completed an internship at Stony Brook University, where I received in-depth experience with mindfulness meditation, compassion-based therapy, and psychodynamic therapy.
-Shortly after graduating, I dove into practicing psychotherapy full-time.
-My goal was to understand what it really takes for human beings to move from a place of stress, sorrow, and fear, to a place of sustainable joy.

 Many are looking to improve the inclusivity, wellness, and sustainability of their organizations.
 With my knowledge, flexibility, and down to earth communication style, together we can accomplish any goals you set.

 Inclusivity and Racial Healing: Dr. Sawyer's main area of expertise is in healing race-based generational trauma.
 In addition to successful DEI education, organization members also need skills in managing emotional discomfort to ensure sustainable, embodied changes in inclusive behavior- especially in non-profit sectors.
 Dr. Sawyer covers all bases in this area, combining his expertise in compassion, racial trauma, and mental wellness to create a solid "psychological foundation" within your organization.
 He achieves this by assisting you in developing and teaching customized programming, speaking to your entire organization or to select stakeholders, and providing ongoing consultation support.